gabrieltsntx/potential-computing-machine/content/index.md

 # PWSH Library

 This is repository of PowerShell scripts and stuff that I've used.
+You might find it useful ... or not, I don't know.

 > "You miss 100% of the shots you don't take"
 >